-A \$1.00 increase (decrease) in the assumed public offering price of \$15.00 per share would increase (decrease) our pro forma as adjusted net tangible book value by approximately \$4.65 million, or approximately \$0.29 per share, and the pro forma dilution per share to investors in this offering by approximately \$0.71 per share, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting underwriting discounts and commissions.
+Each \$1.00 increase (decrease) in the assumed public offering price of \$ per share would increase (decrease) our pro forma as adjusted net tangible per share, and the pro forma dilution per share to investors in this offering by approximately book value by approximately \$ million, or approximately \$ per share, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting \$ underwriting discounts and commissions.
 We may also increase or decrease the number of shares we are offering.
-An increase of 1.0 million shares in the number of shares offered by us, together with a \$1.00 increase in the assumed offering price of \$15.00 per share, would result in a pro forma as adjusted net tangible book value of approximately \$100.8 million, or \$5.82 per share, and the pro forma dilution per share to investors in this offering price of \$15.00 per share, would result in a pro forma as adjusted net tangible book value of approximately \$100.8 million shares offered by us, together with a \$1.00 decrease in the assumed public offering price of \$15.00 per share, would result in an pro forma as adjusted net tangible book value of approximately \$63.6 million, or \$4.15 per share, and the pro forma dilution per share to investors in this offering would be \$9.85 per share.
-The pro forma as adjusted information discussed above is illustrative only and will adjust based on the actual public offering price and other terms of this offering determined at pricing.
+An increase of 1.0 million shares in the number of shares offered by us, together with a \$1.00 increase in the assumed offering price of \$ per share, would result in a pro forma as adjusted net tangible book per share, and the pro forma dilution per share to investors in this offering would be \$ per share.
+Similarly, a value of approximately \$ million, or \$ decrease of 1.0 million shares in the number of shares offered by us, together with a \$1.00 decrease in the assumed public offering price of \$ per share, would result in an pro forma as adjusted net tangible book value of approximately \$ million, or \$ per share, and the pro forma dilution per share to investors in per share.
+The pro forma as adjusted information discussed above is illustrative only and will adjust based on the actual public this offering would be \$ offering price and other terms of this offering determined at pricing.

-If the underwriters exercise their over-allotment option to purchase additional shares in this offering, our pro forma as adjusted net tangible book value at September 30, 2007 would be \$91.7 million, or \$5.38 per share, representing an immediate increase in pro forma as adjusted net tangible book value to our existing stockholders of \$4.23 per share and an immediate dilution to investors participating in this offering of \$9.62 per share.
+If the underwriters exercise their over-allotment option to purchase additional shares in this offering, our pro forma as adjusted net tangible book value at June 30, 2007 would be \$ million, or \$ per share, representing an immediate increase in pro forma as adjusted net tangible book value to our existing stockholders of \$ per share and an immediate dilution to investors participating in this offering of \$ per share.

-The following table summarizes as of September 30, 2007, on a pro forma as adjusted basis, the number of shares of common stock purchased from us, the total consideration paid to us and the average price per share paid by our existing stockholders and by investors participating in this offering, based upon an assumed initial public offering price of \$15.00 per share, the mid-point of the range on the cover of this prospectus, and before deducting estimated underwriting discounts and commissions and offering expenses payable by us.
+The following table summarizes as of June 30, 2007, on a pro forma as adjusted basis, the number of shares of common stock purchased from us, the total consideration paid to us and the average price per share paid by our existing stockholders and by investors participating in this offering, based upon an assumed initial public offering price of \$ per share, the mid-point of the range on the cover of this prospectus, and before deducting estimated underwriting discounts and commissions and offering expenses payable by us.